colinmcdaniel/RPS-Multiplayer/README.md

 ## Functionality

-Two-player online multiplayer Rock Paper Scissors game that utilizes Firebase to store and update user responses in order to allow two users to interact across browsers.
+Two-player online multiplayer Rock Paper Scissors game that utilizes Firebase to store players' moves in order to allow two users to interact across browsers.
 The game also has a chat functionality.

 ## Technologies